cakemanny/cakemanny.github.io/_posts/2023-04-01-computing-stack-maps.md

 The first line in `f`,
 `let a: *Pt = new Pt {1, 2};`,
-allocates a struct on the heap and assigns a pointer to it to `a`.
+allocates a struct on the heap and assigns a pointer to it to the variable `a`.

-After execution of this, the space saved for `a` is populated with a heap address.
+After execution of this,
+the space saved for `a` is populated with a heap address.

 ```
 : ...            :          ---->       : ...            :